Skip to content

 Well, let me take you on this journey.

-Brewing Tradition: How Mikado Coffee Redefined Japan’s Coffee Culture
+Brewing Coffee: How Mikado Coffee Redefined Japan’s Coffee Culture

 As I explored Japan’s vibrant café culture, one name stood out—Mikado Coffee.
 Founded in 1948, it wasn’t just another coffee shop; it was a revolution.
 At a time when instant coffee and tea dominated, Mikado introduced freshly roasted, high-quality coffee, setting the stage for Japan’s now-thriving coffee culture.